Mountain Life. Mountain Learning.

-Colorado Mountain College is ranked #17 in the nation by CNN/Money for student success among more than 800 two-year colleges.
-The college is also rated #1 among Colorado’s two-year colleges for graduation plus transfer rates.
+Colorado Mountain College was ranked #17 in the nation by CNN/Money for student success among more than 800 two-year colleges.
+The college was also rated #1 among Colorado’s two-year colleges for graduation plus transfer rates.
 Learn More.

 Size & Coverage